handlebars-lang/docs/src/installation/integrations.md

 There is an old plugin for parcel: https://www.npmjs.com/package/parcel-plugin-handlebars

-But you should one of the many forks of this package, which are more up-to-date: https://www.npmjs.com/search?q=parcel-plugin-handlebars
+But you should use one of the many forks of this package, which are more up-to-date: https://www.npmjs.com/search?q=parcel-plugin-handlebars

 The most recent one is: